Mich-b/webappsecuritybook/011exam/001exam.md

 * Context of the project: what are the security / privacy requirements?
 * Threat model: what's the threat model?
 Who / what are we defending against?
 * Authentication: how do users authenticate?
 What are the risks?
 Is access revoked when users leave AP?
-* Authorization: how are uses authorized?
+* Authorization: how are users authorized?
 * Secure coding: based on the technologies used, which coding guidelines are most important?
 How do we make sure we adhere to these guidelines?
 Do we use a checklist?
-* <optional> Release: how do we protect our source code?
-How is access to the server protected?
+* Release: how did we set up HTTPS?

+Note, the questions linked to each topic are simply examples.
+There may be other things that are important to consider.
+Please review the course book.

 ## How many pages does it have to be?
 A good advice is clear and to the point.
 There is no predetermined best length.
 A visualization may say more than a thousand words, but may take up more or less space than these thousand words.